Donnerstagnacht/polity/README.md

 <hr>

 <h1>Naming conventions</h1>
 <p>PostgreSQL code and code or variables that are used to call PostgreSQL functions should be written in lowercase with underscores e.g. <code>a_variable_for_a_postgres functions.</code>.
-Parameters and return table variables of postgres functions should be prefixed with a "_" (e.g. <code>_parameter</code>) to avoid ambitous naming conflicts.</p>
+Parameters and return table variables of postgres functions should be prefixed with a "_" (e.g. <code>_parameter</code>) to avoid ambitous naming conflicts.
+However, table returns should be avoided in general.
+Instead, define types and return the select result.</p>

 <p>Postgres migration files are applied in descending sequential order, must be unique and named like <code>timestamp_name.sql</code>.
 The codestamp must have a minimum of 6 digits and a maximum of 14 digits.
 After that an "_" must follow.
 Files which determine the initial setup do not use a timestamp.
 Instead, a numbercode is used to gurantee a certain execution order.</p> The number code is: